Offering State-of-the-Art Non-Surgical, Surgical & Rehabilitation Treatments.

 - An audible “pop” at the moment of injury

-Cause 1.
-When the muscles are fatigued and can no longer absorb stress.
-This stress is then transferred into the bones which causes tiny cracks to form in the bone.
+- When the muscles are fatigued and can no longer absorb stress, this stress transfers to the bones, causing tiny cracks to form.

-Many patella tendon tears occur over time as the result of small micro tears in the tendon due to overuse or repetitive strain.
+The patella tendon is a fibrous band of tissue that connects the kneecap (patella) to the top of the shinbone (tibia) and allows the knee to bend and straighten.
+The patella tendon can be damaged or torn in several ways but, in most cases, the tear occurs at the point where the tendon attaches to the kneecap.
+Many patella tendon tears occur over time due to small micro-tears in the tendon due to overuse or repetitive strain.
 This is known as patella tendonitis and is also commonly referred to as Runner’s Knee or Jumper’s Knee.

 A sprain occurs when ligaments are stretched or torn beyond their normal range.
 Ligaments are tough bands of fibrous tissue that connect bone to bone.
 Sprains occur in the ankles, knees, wrists, and thumbs.
 The ankle is the most common joint to be sprained.